 Solano Network of Mental Health Consumers – Circle of Friends.
 The Solano Network of Mental Health Consumers – Circle of Friends provides peer programs and behavioral health services to adults.
 The goal of the organization is to help individuals get healthier, stay well, and become vital members of the community.

-Vallejo Veterans Resource Center.
-The Vallejo Veterans Resource Center offers homeless prevention and re-housing services, employment and training programs, transitional housing, permanent supportive housing, behavioral health treatment, case management and a variety of other services to Solano County veterans.
+Vallejo Nation's Finest.
+Nation's Finest offers homeless prevention and re-housing services, employment and training programs, transitional housing, permanent supportive housing, behavioral health treatment, case management and a variety of other services to Solano County veterans.

 Additional Community Resource Guides